JovinVerghese/NetSweep/README.md

 ---

+If you feel like something can be improved, a feature can be added, or the code can be written in a better way — feel free to fork the repo, open a pull request, or suggest changes! 🚀

+---

 ## ✨ Features
-- 🔢 Converts IPs and subnet masks into 32-bit integers for easier calculation
+- 🔢 Converts IPs and subnet masks into **32-bit integers** for easier calculation
 - 📡 Finds **network address**, **broadcast address**, and usable host range
 - 🖧 Pings each host in the subnet range
-- ⏹️ Handles interruptions gracefully (Ctrl + C exits safely)
+- ⏹️ Handles interruptions gracefully (**Ctrl + C** exits safely)
 - 📝 Includes **comments** for easier code understanding and debugging

 ---